 - Prominent forehead and large front fontanelle (the soft spot on the top of the head) in infants.

-Even if your child is not displaying any obvious symptoms, it’s important to be aware of whether or not they’re at risk of becoming vitamin D deficient.
+Even if your child is not displaying any obvious symptoms, it’s important to be aware of whether or not they’re at risk of becoming vitamin D insufficient.

-Children most likely to have a vitamin D deficiency include:
+Children most likely to have a vitamin D insufficiency include:

 - Those with reduced sun exposure due to increased sun safety practices.